Social Impacts

 Multi-story cropping practice to diversify growth.

-Soils here are heavily eroded & impacted.
-Locally specific cover crop planting design is helping these soils recover.
-Adding organic matter & fish hydrolysate further support soil health.
+Where soils are heavily eroded & impacted, locally specific cover crop planting design helps these soils recover.
+Adding organic matter & fish hydrolysate further supports soil health.

 Clearing overgrowth and restoring soils.